The Art Of Grieving

 Bereavement is not easy for us who selfishly want our loved ones close to us for our comfort.
 I was not prepared to let her go even after months of watching her health decline.
 My grief seemed to give my hands wings to express my pain.
 They flew around fiercely in a way I can only compare to – – automatic writing.
 The figure quickly became my mom.

-After clay, I turned to poems, illustrations and even photographs of old barns to speak for me.
+After clay, I turned to poems, illustrations, and even photographs of old barns to speak for me.
 They intrigued me as they stood alone in fields aching for attention.
 It did not take a genius to see how Mother Nature wrapped her arms around them and us, too, with quiet strength and compassionate beauty, holding us up to high expectations.

 Subtly all my years of creative expression turned my feeling good to others feeling good; sweeping me into a kind of story that was bigger than I ever intended.
 I was not always a willing participant in God’s plan for me.
 To be honest, if I hadn’t been ill, I would never have had the opportunity or the time to explore the arts.

 Do you have these symptoms?

+Do these symptoms affect your ability to be yourself and function on a daily basis?
 Do your symptoms interfere with your interaction with family and friends or your enjoyment of favorite hobbies or activities?

 If you have several of these symptoms, seek out a health care professional or talk with your doctor about the disease that makes so many of us losers instead of winners.